ayushwritescode/ayushwritescode.react.web/README.md

 # EasyGenerator Frontend

+Hosted on AWS Amplify with CI/CD (Live Demo: https://main.d1eyfvmlmldfot.amplifyapp.com/)

 This repository contains the **React** frontend for the EasyGenerator application.
 It leverages:
-Hosted on AWS Amplify with CI/CD (https://main.d1eyfvmlmldfot.amplifyapp.com/)

 - **Responsive Design** for cross device compatibility
 - **Redux Toolkit** for state management